-Public Transportation: While taxis are generally safe and reliable, first ask for an estimated fare and ensure the meter is running during the journey.
-Visit the websites of Slovenia's national tourist office and the Slovenian Roads Agency for more information.
+Taxis: While taxis are generally safe and reliable, first ask for an estimated fare and ensure the meter is running during the journey.

 Bicycling: Cities have well-developed bicycling networks with marked bicycle lanes along most roads and many rules governing cycling.

 Aviation Safety Oversight: As there is no direct commercial air service to the United States by carriers registered in Slovenia, the U.S. Federal Aviation Administration (FAA) has not assessed the government of Slovenia’s Civil Aviation Authority for compliance with International Civil Aviation Organization (ICAO) aviation safety standards.
 Further information may be found on the FAA’s safety assessment page.

 Maritime Travel: Mariners planning travel to Slovenia should check for U.S. maritime advisories and alerts.
 Information may also be posted to the U.S. Coast Guard homeport website, and the NGA broadcast warnings.
 View weather warnings specific to Slovenia.